-Whaling is a type of phishing scam that is directed to celebrities, political figures, senior executives, high profiles targets within business and more.
+Whaling is a type of phishing scam that is directed to celebrities, political figures, senior executives, high profile targets within a business, and more.
 No one is safe from these scams.
-All these phishing scams have one universal goal and that is to get personal or corporate information that can be used in a negative way.
-Just like spear phishing, whaling emails are carefully research and highly personalized.
+All these phishing scams have one universal goal, and that is to get personal or corporate information that can be used negatively.
+Just like spear-phishing, whaling emails are careful research and highly personalized.
 The contexts of the emails often include the name of the individuals, job titles, and any other information that is relevant could be included.

 Clone phishing is when a legitimated and previously delivered email or text message contains links or attachments.
-The emails contents are manipulated to look virtually identical to the previous email.
-The link or attachment are replaced with a conveying version and a spoofed email address so it appears to come from the original sender.
+The email contents are manipulated to look virtually identical to the previous email.
+The link or attachment is replaced with a conveying version and a spoofed email address, so it appears to come from the original sender.

 How to protect yourself?

-These scammers have revised their crafted and have become so precise.
+These scammers have revised they're crafted and have become so precise.
 With that being said, how do businesses, individuals, and organizations protect themselves from this sort of harm?

 Security Awareness Training